railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 	#.
 In Open ERP, select :menuselection:`Partners --> Partners` to show a list of partners.
 Search for a specific  *Name* (here, \ ``Black``\   to display only the one line.

 	#.
-Click  *Export* to bring up the  *Export Data* dialog box.
+Click :guilabel:`Export` to bring up the :guilabel:`Export Data` dialog box.

 	#.
 All of the fields available are shown in the All fields section to the left – that corresponds to all of the fields visible on the form, including all of the fields that come from links to other tables in the underlying database.

 	#.
-Select the fields that interest you by adding them to the  *Fields to Export* section using the  *Add* button.
+Select the fields that interest you by adding them to the :guilabel:`Fields to Export` section using the :guilabel:`Add` button.

 	#.
-Click Export to export a CSV file or, if your client is on a Windows PC, you have an option of opening the data in a Microsoft Excel spreadsheet.
+Click :guilabel:`Export` to export a CSV file or, if your client is on a Windows PC, you have an option of opening the data in a Microsoft Excel spreadsheet.
 The data is exported in a table similar to the one below.

 .. csv-table::  **Partner data in the exported file**